insight-centre/saffron/FORMATS.md

 This input file for the command line interface (generated automatically if using the user interface) describes all options from the different steps of Saffron.
 See the [wiki](https://gitlab.insight-centre.org/saffron/saffron/wikis/saffron-approach) for the details on what each property is for and the scientific explaination of the method.

-It contains each of the Saffron steps:
+It contains configurations for each of the Saffron steps:

 ##### 1. Term Extraction
 Configuration for the options of the term extraction phase.
 All properties are included under the object: